-- 15.4.2 Departure from an analytical method: It is expected that the staff of forensic services will follow approved analytical methods.
+Quality Manager, or a Laboratory Manager, shall be obtained prior to the deviation.
+The deviation, necessity for the deviation, and prior permission shall all be documented in a record maintained by the Quality Manager.
+If the permission to deviate from a policy was verbal, the permission shall be documented after the fact and included with the record. - 17.2.1.7.2 Departure from an analytical method: It is expected that the staff of forensic services will follow approved analytical methods.
 However, the nature of the work in forensic science sometimes presents non-typical situations where an approved analytical method does not fit.
 This policy describes the steps that an analyst shall take when deviating from approved analytical method(s).
 Deviations should be requested prior to the departure as much as possible; however, there may be occasions when the departure is not realized until after it has occurred.
-These instances will be evaluated on a case by case basis to determine whether a deviation is appropriate and will only be granted prior to reporting the result/conclusion. - 15.4.2.1 Practices: when an analyst realizes that for some reason he/she would like to depart from an approved analytical method, the analyst shall contact the discipline lead.
-The discipline lead and the analyst shall review the modification and decide if the deviation is minor or major.
+These instances will be evaluated on a case by case basis to determine whether a deviation is appropriate and will only be granted prior to reporting the result/conclusion. - 17.2.1.7.2.1 Practices: when an analyst realizes that for some reason he/she would like to depart from an approved analytical method, the analyst shall contact the discipline lead.
+The discipline lead and the analyst shall review the modification.
 If the discipline lead needs to depart from the analytical method the discipline lead shall contact their immediate supervisor.
-If the supervisor does not have the technical expertise to determine the scope of the deviation he or she should consult an analyst that does. - Minor deviation the case record for a minor deviation shall contain documentation noting the following: - Description of the deviation. - Determination that the deviation was minor. - Concurrence by the discipline lead, or supervisor (if discipline lead is requesting deviation) to the deviation.
+If the supervisor does not have the technical expertise to determine the scope of the deviation he or she should consult an analyst that does. - 17.2.1.7.2.2 Deviation documentation the case record for a deviation shall contain documentation noting the following: - Description of the deviation. - Justification for the deviation and evaluation of deviation effects. - Concurrence by the discipline lead, or supervisor (if discipline lead is requesting deviation) to the deviation.

-- Major deviation the case record for a major deviation shall contain documentation noting the following: - Description of the deviation from the analytical method - Determination that the deviation was major. - Either a copy of the validation study or reference to the location of the validation study. - Concurrence by the discipline lead, or supervisor (if discipline lead is requesting deviation) to the deviation from the formal analytical method and approval of the validation study. - Acknowledgement of review by the quality manager for consistency with the quality system. - 15.4.3 Methods may be developed for special or unique situations.
+17.2.1.7.3 Methods may be developed for special or unique situations.
 They must be validated and approved by the discipline lead and the Quality Manager, but they do not have to be designated as an approved analytical method for Forensic Services.
-Appropriate documentation shall be kept in the case file. - 5.4.3 Laboratory-developed analytical methods
+Appropriate documentation shall be kept in the case file.

+7.2.1.8 Laboratory-developed analytical methods

 The introduction of analytical methods developed by the staff of Forensic Services is a planned activity carried out by qualified staff equipped with adequate resources.
 A documented plan for the development of analytical methods shall be prepared prior to writing analytical methods.
 The discipline lead shall forward a copy of the plan to the Quality Manager, prior to its implementation and supervise the development of the analytical method.
 Plans are updated as necessary to incorporate new information as development proceeds and there is effective communication between all participants developing the analytical method.
+Customers agree prior to the analysis of evidence to accept non-standard analytical methods in use by Forensic Services.
+Non-standard analytical methods are validated and approved prior to being used on evidence.
+New analytical methods are developed according to and contain the information outlined in the related quality procedure.